edgelesssys/contrast/docs/docs/howto/workload-deployment/generate-annotations.md

   FMC:         None
 ```

-Use the values from `Platform TCB` to fill in the `MinimumTCB` values in the generated `manifest.json` file.
+Use the values from `Reported TCB` to fill in the `MinimumTCB` values in the generated `manifest.json` file.

 :::note[Attention!]